 In Collection, Veridian marks a departure for the line with a color statement that has quite a bit of punch, Schmatz observed.
 The bed, which is pieced and sewn with accent stitching, mixes shades of yellow green and palm green for the duvet cover.
 A sateen voile, quilted and stitched with an accent of silk organza, is shown in lentil green.
 Stitched velvet shams are embossed and enzyme washed for a random textural effect and pieced with decorative stitching.

 Deconstructed is a traditional damask made contemporary in a fresh sea color, enhanced by a textural interest.
-Broken Lines Matelasse is the quilt in aqua with ribbon like lines.
+Broken Lines Matelasse is the quilt in aqua with ribbon like lines on an ottoman weave.

 Branches, a sateen panel print, is engineered to fit each bed size and features orchid branches that create a blurred, color-blocked design in rich plums, violet and smoke — another strong color departure for Collection.

 In Khaki, actual tie-dye techniques in the pillows, and a simulated tie dye effect in the bedding, are the highlights of Shibori, the Japanese word for the printing technique.

 Nara sports blocks of a piece dyed-cord weave in smoke, a yarn-dyed stripe in blond and smoke, and a small scale yarn-dyed plaid, all pieced together for a layered look.

 New colors — Pompeii, palm, aquamarine, pink and endive — have been added to the Collection towel, bringing the total color offering to 18 at $29.99 for the bath.

 Khaki is $169 for the queen.
 Collection prices for the queen range from $239 to $349.

 The company now has more than 500 doors carrying Khaki, Schmatz reported, and, “We’re looking for additional doors.
 We could go another 70 to 100.”